|Nutrition Facts (per serving)|

 What happens when you pour tequila instead of whiskey into one of the best-known happy hour cocktails?
 Magic in a glass!
-That is what we have in the fun tequila cocktail known as the Juan Collins.
+That is what we have in the tequila collins (sometimes called a Juan or Jose Collins).

 This recipe is just one of the many from the collins family of drinks, which includes some of the most refreshing and popular cocktails you can find.
 The collins formula is simple: base spirit, sweet, sour, soda.

-To make the Juan Collins we begin with a shot of good tequila, add fresh lemon juice, and use agave nectar for the sweetener before topping the drink with sparkling club soda.
+To make the tequila collins, we begin with a shot of good quality tequila, add fresh lemon juice, and use agave nectar for the sweetener before topping the drink with sparkling club soda.
 In a matter of just a few minutes, you have a tall, ice-cold tequila drink that can quickly become a new favorite.

 Pour the tequila, lemon juice, and nectar into a collins glass filled with ice cubes.